 Sometimes I read things that aren't fanfiction, and in 2021 I'm trying to do better at this.
 Here are my totally unsolicited opinions on the books I'm reading.
 Warning: Spoilers ahead.

 If you have a book to recommend, drop me a line.
-I favour scifi/fantasy, dystopia, contemporary romance, crime thrillers*, mysteries and the occasional classic or historical fiction.
+I favour science fiction, magical realism, fantasy, dystopia, speculative fiction, contemporary romance, crime thrillers*, mysteries and the occasional classic or historical fiction.
 I do not enjoy paranormal romance or Westerns, but I'll try anything if it has good prose and finely written characters.

 *note: I'm sick to death of crime thrillers featuring a beautiful dead woman and the rest of the cast is a sausage party.
 Give me feminist takes on that trope, especially queer lit, and if you're gonna kill the gays or the girls, there had better be a damn good reason for it.